SnowflakePowered/sabinokaku/README.md

 # 錆の核 sabinokaku

-Minimal library to inject .NET CoreCLR into a process via DLL-main.
+Minimal framework to inject the .NET Runtime into a process.

-Windows only for now, Linux and macOS requires a slightly different approach with `LD_PRELOAD` that is not yet supported.
+Supports Windows and Linux. macOS support is possible via `LD_PRELOAD` but will require slightly different hooks than included for Linux.

 ## Usage
 1. Create a class library project for use as your entry point, and add `<GenerateRuntimeConfigurationFiles>True</GenerateRuntimeConfigurationFiles>` to the csproj to properly generate the runtime configuration.
 2. The entry point in .NET must always have the signature `public static int Main(IntPtr args, int sizeBytes)`.
 3. Create a `kaku.co` file, see [Configuration](#configuration) for syntax, and add it to your project.
-4. Add a prebuilt binary of `sabinokaku_win.dll`
+4. Add a prebuilt binary of `sabinokaku_win.dll`, or `sabinokaku_linux.so` on Linux.

 Your csproj should have the following entries.